The-T-Time/Human-Benchmark-Bot/README.md

-Absolutely!
-Here's a more technical, README-style version of your HumanBenchmark-Bot description:

----

 # HumanBenchmark-Bot

 **HumanBenchmark-Bot** is an automated tool that performs all tests on [HumanBenchmark.com](https://humanbenchmark.com) using web element interactions.
 It supports multiple browsers and provides high or infinite scores across all available benchmarks.